pantsmo-de/pantsmo-de.github.io/README.md

 The prototype for a new website called pantsmo.de

 # Things to add
-* the uhhh homepage minigame thing
+* the uhhh homepage minigame thing (NEEDS TO BE HTML5)
 * blog